Personal finance experience

 The challenge

-Budgeting tools often overwhelm users with dense tables, unclear category views, and too much financial detail at once.
+Budgeting tools often overwhelm users with dense tables, unclear category views, disconnected account information, and too much financial detail at once.
 When that happens, the experience stops feeling supportive and starts feeling like work, which makes consistent usage less likely.
+In finance products, that friction is especially harmful because users depend on trust, accuracy, and quick comprehension to make daily money decisions confidently.

 The design response

-The design focused on creating a lighter content rhythm, stronger account and category hierarchy, and clearer budget status views so users could understand where they stand financially without having to decode the interface.
+The design focused on creating a lighter content rhythm, stronger account and category hierarchy, clearer budget status views, and more explicit action cues so users could understand where they stand financially without having to decode the interface.
+The goal was to make the product feel dependable enough for real financial tracking while staying approachable for daily use.

 Design goals